A simple but surprisingly capable BASIC interpreter, developed in 32-bit x86 assembly.

 ends

 !
-Draw the current level map using tiles
+Render the current level map to the screen

 bloads x * TILE_SIZE, y * TILE_SIZE, map[x, y]